sakpals/COMP30022-Assignment-Server/README.md

 ## Running server

-Once dependencies have been installed, you can start the server with `CHLORINE_CONFIG=production_config.py python server/app.py`
+Once dependencies have been installed, you can start the server with `CHLORINE_CONFIG=production_config.py ./run-server.py`

 `production_config.py` is a file which contains production variables, ie custom database, debug=False, etc...